juanmardefago/loopring-subgraph-v2/README.md

 * Deposit
 * Withdrawal
 * Transfer
+* Add
+* Remove
+* OrderbookTrade
+* Swap
+* WithdrawalNFT
+* TransferNFT
+* TradeNFT
+* SwapNFT
+* MintNFT
-* SpotTrade
+* DataNFT

 The interface only defines the commmon points, which is only a reference to the `Block` entity where the transaction was created, the raw L2 data expressed as a hex string, and also a list of all the `AccountTokenBalance` entities that the transaction modified (useful for the transactions lists on said entity).

 Each of the implementations contains type specific parsed data from the raw L2 data.
 For more information, you can check the schema file, which has all relevant fields documented.

+There's also a parallel interface called `TransactionNFT`, which makes sure to include the `nfts` and `slots` fields, so that `NonFungibleToken` entities can have a list of transactions that included them, for ease of use.

 #### Daily and weekly aggregated data

-There are specific entities that aggregate `Token` and `Pair` data on a daily and weekly basis.
+There are specific entities that aggregate `AccountTokenBalance`, `Token` and `Pair` data on a daily and weekly basis.
 `PairDailyData` and `PairWeeklyData` aggregate data for the `Pair` entity such as trade volume and token price (high, low, open, close).
 `TokenDailyData` and `TokenWeeklyData` aggregate data for the `Token` entity, in particular the trade volume.
+`AccountTokenBalanceDailyData` and `AccountTokenBalanceWeeklyData` aggregate data for the `AccountTokenBalance` entity, in particular the balances for each of the `Token` entities that and `Account` has.

 All daily/weekly aggregation entities have fields to reference the day/week start and end, as well as the day/week "number".
 This number is relative to the Loopring exchange v2 launch, since we needed to define a start point for all daily/weekly aggregation entities.